rhaberkorn/tmk7637/README.md

 Once a firmware is running, you can also activate the Teensy Halfkay bootloader by pressing LSHIFT+LCTRL+RALT+Pause (LSHIFT+ET1+ET2+PF11 on the K7637.50 layout).

+If you would like to flash a firmware with a nonstandard filename, you may invoke something like:

+    teensy_loader_cli -mmcu=at90usb1286 -w -v k7637_custom_filename.hex

 See also: https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/build.md

 ## Keymap